Plus constructions, plethysm, and unique factorization categories with applications to graphs and operad-like theories: Algebras and special monoidal categories

-\begin{df} A Feynman category is a symmetric monoidal category $\F$ whose slice categories are all essentially small, with a choice of basic objects $(\V,\imath)$ such that $\Iso(\F\downarrow \V), \jmath=(id_{\F},id_{\F},\imath)$ is a compatible choice of basic morphisms $\P$ making $\F$ into a UFC. \end{df} Note for a Feynman category all the basic morphisms are necessarily of type $(n,1)$; that is multi--to--one.

-\begin{df} A presentation of a UFC is category with essentially factorizable morphisms together with a choice of basic objects, and a compatibility.
-This is thus a tuple $(\V,\Indec,\M,\imath,\jmath,\imath_\Indec)$.
+\begin{df} A presentation of a UFC is a category with essentially factorizable morphisms together with a choice of basic objects, and a compatibility.
+This is thus a tuple $\mathfrak{M} = (\V,\Indec,\M,\imath,\jmath,\imath_\Indec)$.
+As a convention, we use the fraktur font to refer to the presentation and use the calligraphic font for the categories.
 We call a presentation strict, if the equivalences $\imath^\ot,\jmath^\ot$ are identities.